A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 Addressing absent or reduced blinking depends heavily on diagnosis.
 Here’s how different causes are managed:

-Early detection is critical because prolonged lack of blinking can cause complications like corneal ulcers or vision loss.
+Early detection is critical because prolonged lack of effective blinking can cause complications such as corneal injury, infection, or vision problems.

 The Importance of Parental Observation and Prompt Action